CS 4410/6410: Compiler Design

 Programming assignments will use several pieces of software:

-OCaml, version 4.09 or higher (the latest is 4.13.1; don’t install 5.0.0 yet) – there have been breaking changes in the standard library prior to this, and not all of the starter code might work for you otherwise.
+OCaml, version 4.09 or higher (the latest is 4.13.1; don’t install 5.0.0 yet) – there have been breaking changes in the standard library prior to 4.09, and not all of the starter code might work for you otherwise.
 If you’ve installed OPAM, then follow the instructions there to create a new “switch” for the current version of the compiler.

 nasm, an open-source assembler

 Valgrind, a tool for checking memory-safety

 Clang, a compiler for C programs.
 (You may use gcc if you prefer, but you’ll be on your own to ensure that everything works correctly.)